The Box (Australian TV series): Storylines

+Graeme Blundell was a prominent cast member in two tranches in 1974 and 1975 as floor manager, later director, Don Cook.
+Blundell was simultaneously unexpectedly famous as the star of Alvin Purple, advertised by March 1974 as the 'biggest grossing film in the history of the Australian film industry'.
+In his 2008 autobiography Blundell claims that Cook was 'steamily bedding as many of the amply endowed starlets as the Crawfords casting people could unwrap.' however Cook is only shown in two relationships in The Box, both of them very involved.
+A long storyline concerned Cook reluctantly engaged to Cathy Holliday (Kay McFeeter) while secretly living with Barbie Gray (Lynda Keane).
+Don was very different to Alvin: he was indecisive and cowardly, but also hot-headed.
+In episode 225 Don, Barbie - who he married - and their son 'Little Tony' moved to Jeparit when he found work as a variety show director on the (mythical) Channel 11.

+Belinda Giblin and Monica Maughan played secretaries Kay and Jean who shared a flat.
+Kay had affairs with both station manager Max Knight (Barrie Barkla) and program director Paul Donovan (George Mallaby).
+Paul Donovan's wife Judy (Briony Behets) was also in an extramarital relationship with Allan Richards (Mark Albiston).
+Frustrated by Paul's lack of attention, Judy would later turn to shoplifting and also enter into an affair with used car salesman and gangster Johnny Marcelli (George Vidalis).
+She would later die in an explosion caused by Wayne Hopkins' former lover, Frank Roberts (John Krummel).

-A feature film adaptation of The Box made at the end of the first year of production featured most of the regular series characters but had a stand-alone story.
+A feature film adaptation of The Box made at the end of the first year of production featured many of the regular series characters but had a stand-alone story.
+Belinda Giblin and George Mallaby, who had left the show, returned to play Kay Webster and Paul Donovan respectively (and for those characters to resume their sexual relationship) but Peter Regan, still a part of the series, opted out of the film to be replaced by Graham Kennedy, playing himself.
 The film emphasised comedy to a greater degree than the series version at that time.

 The program's second year (1975) also increasingly emphasised comedy, much of it focused on Tony Wild.
-Enid Parker (Jill Forster) arrived as a jolly but frumpish spinster secretary.
+Enid Parker (Jill Forster) was chosen by Max Knight's wife Marian to replace Kay as his secretary.
+Enid was an adherent to health food and was opposed strenuously to alcohol and other unhealthy pursuits, but she was not a prude, and had a particularly lascivious attitude to Tony.
 Enid was perturbed when her glamorous sister, the scheming Emma (also played by Forster), showed up and impersonated her.
 Lee had a brief relationship with closeted newsreader John Barnett (Donald McDonald).
 Cheryl Rixon appeared on a recurring basis in 1975–1976 as television starlet Angela O'Malley, and appeared nude in the series several times.

 For the 1976 season, Jock Blair returned as the program's producer and announced his plans to refocus the series to emphasise adult drama as it had done in its first year.